WelcomeParty InformationComposDownloadContactSponsers

 Q: Should I bring my own computer?

 A Laptop is a great idea as they are easy to carry around and save you bringing your whole box.
 But feel free to bring "the works" monster of a machine.
 Bring your own CAT5 Cable (at least 2M - 10M recommended).
-And please tell us on the registration page what you plan on bringing.
-We have to ensure we have the right power specs ;-)
+Please register and tell us what you plan on bringing so we know power & space requirements.

 [ Back to Top ]